prashanth-prakash/deep-rdd/readme.md

-## Spiking allows neurons to estimate their causal effect
+## A spiking discontinuity mechanism for deep learning

-Lansdell and Kording 2018
+Lansdell, Prakash and Kording 2019

 modified code from:https://github.com/benlansdell/rdd